Caileannn/League-of-Legends-Tournament-Code-Scraper/README.md

-# League of Legends Tournament Code Scrape
+# League of Legends Tournament Code Scraper

 A Python based project which uses Playwrighter and Beautiful Soup to scrape Tournament Codes